HenryEarl/HenryEarl.github.io/docs/HowToDocs/CISA/cisa.md

 1. Run the JBoss Exploit.
 HINT you might have to change the Architecture of the exploit "show target"
 1. PWN

+## Post Assessment Notes

+Overall the assessment went well.
+The external pentest was a nice learning curve for us.
+Having to deal with firewall and network address translation.
+We ran into issues dealing with suspected web application firewalls and default Metasploit ports being blocked.
+We really could have taken more of the low hangning fruit in some cases.
+However, overall the team really did a great job working together and trying to own systems.
+Below is a list of a few things that we need to work on.

+- Tools that need to be studied more.
+  - Responder
+  - Nmap (Mapping a Network and Scripts)
+  - sqlmap
+  - Burp

+- Operational
+  - Develop a more refined methodology including:
+    - Create a detailed game plan.
+    - Ensure team members have everything to succeed.